TeeLusk/TeeLusk.github.io/notes.md

 (Design Principles) Three different queries for small(one column), medium (two columns) and large (three)

 * Write CSS for small screen, media queries for larger screens
+    * In the case of grid templates, if you dont' expressly overwrite it, it will take the smaller screen size media query templates instead

 **Fonts**